 Même si ce n'était pas de sa faute.Hi, Can you please explain, is "de" necessary before "sa" in this sentence?
 Thanks, Paul.

-This relates to:Du, de la, de l', des all become de or d' in negative sentences (partitive articles) -
+This question relates to:French lesson "Du, de la, de l', des all become de or d' in negative sentences (partitive articles)"

 Kwiziq language super star

 In fact you can say both "C'est ma faute" or "C'est de ma faute".

 The first one is considered more correct but you will hear both in French .

 It is an idiomatic 'de' so hard to justify...

 C'est ma faute, c'est ma faute, c'est ma très grande faute = Mea culpa, mea culpa, mea maxima culpa

 Login to submit your answer